KLFD9/scraptoon/README.md

 - MangaDex API requests automatically retry up to three times on network errors.
 - In-memory cache automatically prunes expired entries to limit memory usage.

+## API Overview

+The `/api/manga/[id]/chapters` endpoint searches multiple sources for each manga.
+It checks MangaDex first, then other scrapers (like Webtoons) and caches the first successful result for two hours.
+You can pass `?source=mangadex` (or `webtoons`, `mangascantrad` when available) to force a specific provider.
+A lightweight request queue avoids concurrent scrapes on the same site while the `RateLimiter` class restricts abusive IPs.

 ## Usage